prathimacode-hub/IoT-Spot/Minor Scripts/Arduino/Home Automation/README.md

 ## Purpose

-This projects deals with the working of home automation.
+This project deals with the working of home automation.

 ## Components Required